 Three decades later, there is a legitimate debate about how we got into the Vietnam War and how we left.
 There’s no debate in my mind that the veterans from Vietnam deserve the high praise of the United States of America.
 Whatever your position is on that debate, one unmistakable legacy of Vietnam is that the price of America’s withdrawal was paid by millions of innocent citizens whose agonies would add to our vocabulary new terms like “boat people,” “re-education camps” and “killing fields.”

-JUAN GONZALEZ: President Bush, comparing the costs of withdrawing US troops from Iraq to the withdrawal from Vietnam over thirty years ago.
-The President also pointed to Japan and Korea in the speech as examples of past US military successes.
-He urged critics of the current war to "learn something from history" and "resist the allure of retreat."
+JUAN GONZALEZ: President Bush, comparing the costs of withdrawing U.S. troops from Iraq to the withdrawal from Vietnam over 30 years ago.
+The president also pointed to Japan and Korea in the speech as examples of past U.S. military successes.
+He urged critics of the current war to “learn something from history” and “resist the allure of retreat.”

 Gareth, welcome to Democracy Now!
 Your response to President Bush’s speech?